puppetlabs/puppetdb/documentation/api/query/v4/factsets.markdown

 call to [`/facts`][facts] with a query string of `["=", "certname", "<NODE>"]`, except results are returned even if the node is deactivated or expired.

-### URL Parameters / Query Operators / Query Fields / Response Format
+### URL parameters / query operators / query fields / response format

 This route is an extension of the [`facts`][facts] endpoint.
-It uses the exact same parameters, operators, fields, and response format.
+It uses the same parameters, operators, fields, and response format.

 If you provide a `query` parameter, it will specify additional criteria, which will be used to return a subset of the information normally returned by this route.

 ## Paging

 This query endpoint supports paged results via the common PuppetDB paging URL parameters.
-For more information, please see the documentation on [paging][paging].
+For more information, see the documentation on [paging][paging].